sal55/langs/Benchmarks.md

 ### Conclusion

 I'm wrapping this up after 8 days or so.
 I've seen no significant increase in speed for about 4 days.
-But the code is now much tidy and leaner, and no longer so embarrassing to look at.
+But the code is now much tidier and leaner, and no longer so embarrassing to look at.
 Executables are about 1/6th smaller than the ones from my current working compiler.

 Still lots of small stuff that can be done, mainly to do with more efficiently working with register-based variables.
-But I think x64 processors have already got that taken care of; they do a good job of making poor-looking code run faster than it ought.
+But I think x64 processors have already got that taken care of; they do a good job of making poor code run faster than it ought.

-Current set of comparisons presented here relative to gcc, to allow a better weighted total since some programs only took 0.4 seconds while some took 20 times as long:
+Current set of comparisons presented here relative to gcc, to allow a better weighted total since some programs only took 0.4 seconds while some took 25 times as long:

 Benchmark | GCC-O3 | BB-opt | BB original | TCC
 --- | --- | --- | --- | ---